rsdoiel/antenna/planet.md

 ---

-## Two dead, two seriously injured in Fermanagh shooting
+## Two children and woman die after Fermanagh shooting

 date: 2025-07-23, from: RTÉ News

-Two people have died and two others were seriously injured in a shooting incident in Co Fermanagh.
+A boy, a girl and a woman in her 40s have died after a shooting in Co Fermanagh, police have confirmed.

 <br>